Lister D

-Throughout the years of production, the engine changed very little.
+Throughout the years of production, the design of the engine changed very little.
 The fuel tank was moved from halfway up the engine to the top, and the shaft-drive magneto was replaced by a chain-driven unit in the early 1930s.
-D's were originally painted mid Brunswick green, but some World War II engines were painted in olive drab.
-A paraffin-fuelled engine was also available, called the Lister DK.
-It had two separate tanks, one for paraffin, and another for petrol.
-The engine was started on petrol, but could cut over to paraffin by means of a 3-way tap.
+The engines were originally painted mid Brunswick green, but some World War II engines were painted in olive drab.
+A paraffin-fuelled engine was available, called the Lister DK.
+It had two tanks: one for paraffin and one for petrol.
+This engine was started on petrol but could cut over to paraffin by means of a 3-way tap.

-The engine used clockwise rotation as a standard, but some Anti-clockwise engines were produced.
-While they were a very sturdy, reliable engine, they did have a few flaws, one of which was that the water tap poured water over the oil filler.
+The engine used clockwise rotation as a standard, but some anti-clockwise engines were produced.
+They were very sturdy, reliable engines, but they did have a few flaws, one of which was that the water tap poured water over the oil filler.
 This was easily corrected by the use of a rubber pipe.